-If you're still not sold on installing a fence, there are other options for marking boundaries.
+If you're still not sold on garden fence ideas, there are other options for marking boundaries.
 How about a living fence, for starters?
-Use box for neatly clipped hedges, or perhaps laurel or beech are more your style.
-You can also use bamboo!
+Use box or yew for neatly clipped hedges, or perhaps laurel or beech are more your style.
+You can also use bamboo.

 If you're not strictly after height, lavender is a lovely choice for a fragranced zone divider.
 You can find out how to plant a lavender hedge in our guide.

-You could also consider a stone wall.
+You could also consider stone garden wall ideas.
 Plant alpines into nooks and crannies for extra interest.